G7 nations strike deal to tax big companies and squeeze havens - Up News Info

 “It’s complicated and this is a first step,” Sunak said.

-Rich nations have struggled for years to agree a way to raise more revenue from large multinationals such as Google, Amazon and Facebook, which often book profits in jurisdictions where they pay little or no tax.

-U.S. President Joe Biden’s administration gave the stalled talks fresh impetus by proposing a minimum global corporation tax rate of 15%, above the level in countries such as Ireland but below the lowest level in the G7.

-Germany and France also welcomed the agreement, although French Finance Minister Bruno Le Maire said he would fight for a higher global minimum corporate tax rate than 15%, which he described as a “starting point.”
+Germany, France and Italy welcomed the tax agreement, although French Finance Minister Bruno Le Maire said he would fight for a higher global minimum corporate tax rate than 15%, which he described as a “starting point.”

-German finance minister Olaf Scholz said the deal was “bad news for tax havens around the world.”

-“Companies will no longer be in a position to dodge their tax obligations by booking their profits in the lowest-tax countries,” he added.
+Campaign groups such as international development charity Oxfam also said the minimum tax rate should be much higher.
+“They are setting the bar so low that companies can just step over it,” Oxfam’s head of inequality policy, Max Lawson, said.

-Irish finance minister Paschal Donohoe, whose country is potentially a big loser with its 12.5% tax rate, said any global deal also needed to take account of smaller nations.
+But Irish finance minister Paschal Donohoe, whose country is potentially affected because of its 12.5% tax rate, said any global deal also needed to take account of smaller nations.

 Sunak said the deal was a “huge prize” for taxpayers, but it was too soon to know how much money it would raise for Britain.